Am I at increased risk for COVID-19? UPDATE 3-29-21

 Trust the Experts!

 Medical experts such as infectious disease doctors and epidemiologists are the best source of information about COVID-19.
-Your rheumatologist should be able to answer questions about your individual circumstances, how to manage medications, etc. If you encounter resistance from your rheumatologist with regards to being at high risk for COVID-19, please consider sharing these facts and the UK National Health Services Guidelines (pp. 4-7) with them.
-At this time there are no formal statements about COVID-19 risks in rheumatology patients from the CDC or the ACR.
+Your rheumatologist should be able to answer questions about your individual circumstances such as how to manage medications during and after vaccination or COVID-19 illness.